andrewtavis/poli-sci-kit/README.md

 vote_counts = [2700, 900, 3300, 1300, 2150, 500]
 seats_to_allocate = 50

-# Huntington-Hill is the method used to allocate House of Representatives seats to US states
+# Huntington-Hill is the method used to allocate House of Representatives seats to US states.
 ha_allocations = appointment.methods.highest_averages(
     averaging_style="Huntington-Hill",
     shares=vote_counts,